KrauseFx/krausefx.com/data.md

           <li>15% more likely to have bad/stressful dreams</li>

-          <li>12% colder day on average</li>
+          <li>12% colder weather on average</li>

           <li>20% less likely to hit the gym that day</li>

           <li>24% less energy</li>

-          <li>Overall, it's clear that days with a longer sleep duration tend to be more negative for me.
+          <li>Overall, it's clear that days with a longer sleep duration tend to be significantly worse days.
 This is most likely due to the fact that I try to sleep a maximum of 8 hours, and if I actually sleep more, then usually because I'm not feeling too well, or even sick</li>

       </ul>